kLOsk/WPStager/README.md

 $ wpstager
 ```

-## Additional Requirements
+## What does the script do?

+The script has two main features:

+1. Setup a local WordPress Installation with a pretty http://xxxx.dev local domain
+2. Generate an identical Staging copy on a remote server including CloudFlare DNS adjustment and Apache vhost configuration

+Basically you run one command, answer a few questions and have a local Wordpress installation as well as an identical staging server copy with full push/pull deployment capabilities.

+### How to use the local WordPress Installation Feature

+It is perfectly fine to not use the Staging Server function and only use the tool to install WordPress locally.

+The script will install all it's dependencies automatically and only requires the use of a Mac and the installation of the MAMP webserver to begin with.

+It will automatically configure MAMP to work like a "real" webserver so the WordPress installation can be accessed via http://yourwpdevdomain.dev.

+It will then download the latest WordPress version from WordPress.org, setup the MySQL database and generate the wp-config.php file.
+Once this is finished the browser will open and you will be presented with a new vanilla WordPress installation.

+### How to use the Staging Server Feature

-The script expects that the staging server is running a LAMP stack.
+The script expects that the (remote) staging server is running a LAMP stack.
 NGINX is currently not supported.

-It is required to have root access to the staging server, to set the file ownership (www-data), as well as file permissions for WordPress to function properly.
+It is required to have root access to the staging server via SSH, to set the file ownership (www-data), as well as file permissions for WordPress to function properly.

+The script makes use of a tool called virtualhost to adjust Apache's vhost and add the newly created site to point to the installation folder.
+The installation folder can be set manually but it is recommended to use either /var/www or /var/www/html as per Apache's 2.2/2.4 spec.

+The script can optionally use CloudFlare to setup the DNS redirection to a nely created subdomain (think http://staging.yourdomain.com)

-Please note that in order to use CloudFlare's DNS API, it is required to have an account with them and that your staging domain is pointing to your staging server.
+Please note that in order to use CloudFlare's DNS API, it is required to have a (free) account with them and that your staging domain is pointing to your staging server.
 Have a look at this tutorial on [How to setup CloudFlare CDN](http://blog.daniel-klose.com/wordpress/setup-free-cloudflare-cdn-wordpress/).
 You will also require a [CloudFlare API key](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-CloudFlare-API-key-) so the script can modify your DNS records!
+The script will ask you for these credentials during installation, or you can preset them manually by editing the script.

+After the script is finished, it is important to first finish the local WP installation, by setting up an admin user in the browser.
+After that run Wordmove to sync the local installation with your staging server.
+You can then log into your staging WordPress installation with the same credentials as your local installation.

-Make yourself comfortable with [Wordmove](https://github.com/welaika/wordmove) as this will be your main tool for syncing the local dev environment and the staging server.
+Make yourself comfortable with [Wordmove](https://github.com/welaika/wordmove) as this will be your main tool for syncing the local dev environment and the staging server afterwards.

 ## To Do